 4. The Shibuya Scramble Crossing (渋谷駅前スクランブル交差点)

 If you head to the right instead of the left from the intersection coming out from the Hachiko Exit, you can find Tower Records, the perfect spot to pick up that CD you’ve been searching for before going out for Karaoke (カラオケ), at places such as Rainbow Karaoke Shibuya, Karaoke Hall or “Karaoke Kan” (カラオケ館), and Karaoke Entertainment BIG ECHO (カラオケパセラ 渋谷店), among tons of others which are nearby.
-See why it’s referenced so often in anime and manga and maybe belt out a few of those anime theme songs while there!
-So while Shibuya isn’t specifically related to just anime or manga, it’s worth going to because it’s so iconic and used across the medium as a whole, not to mention, it does have some great places to hit up for entertainment.
+So go see why it’s referenced so often in anime and manga!
+And maybe belt out a few of those anime theme songs while there!
+So while Shibuya isn’t specifically related to just anime or manga, it’s worth going to.
+It’s so iconic and used across the medium as a whole.
+Not to mention, it does have some great places to hit up for entertainment.

 Located not too far from Shibuya and a short couple transfers away from Mitaka (三鷹) lies Harajuku, Tokyo’s most fashion-forward district and with that, a love for the eccentric.
-Not only will you see lolita fashion (and sometimes cosplay) modeled down Harajuku’s famous foot road of Takeshita Doori (竹下通り), but you’ll also find a number of collectic shops focusing on a variety of subgenres in Japanese Pop Culture, anime included, some of which pop up specifically for the release of various new series (ones I have seen before include both “Haikyu” and “Uta no Prince Sama”!)!
-Be sure to dive in and explore the back alleys of Takeshita Doori to find them (don’t worry, it’s plenty safe!).
+This pushes it to the number 5 slot on our Top 10 Places for the Anime fan list.
+Not only will you see lolita fashion (and sometimes cosplay) modeled down Harajuku’s famous foot road of Takeshita Doori (竹下通り), but you’ll also find a number of collectic shops focusing on a variety of subgenres in Japanese Pop Culture, anime included.
+Some pop up specifically for the release of various new series.
+(Ones I have seen before include both “Haikyu” and “Uta no Prince Sama”!)
+Be sure to dive in and explore the back alleys of Takeshita Doori to find them.
+(Don’t worry, it’s plenty safe!).

-TIP: If you’re planning to hit several of this list’s recommended spots in a day, I highly recommend going to Ghibli in the morning, followed by Harajuku, and then Shibuya.
+TIP: If you’re planning to hit several of this list’s recommended spots in a day, I highly recommend going to Ghibli in the morning.
+Follow that up with Harajuku, and then Shibuya.
 Works like a charm every time.
-Another great time to go to Harajuku is Sunday morning when the Harajuku girls are out at the Jingu Bashi/Bridge (神宮橋) , decking their latest fashion finds in the Lolita and Visual Kei undergrounds.
+Another great time to go to Harajuku is Sunday morning when the Harajuku girls are out at the Jingu Bashi/Bridge (神宮橋).
+Around that time they’ll be decked out in their latest fashion finds in the Lolita and Visual Kei undergrounds.
 (Be prepared, they may ask for money if you take their picture).

 TIP #2: The bridge where you’ll find a number of these girls also leads to the Meiji Shrine (明治神宮), the largest Shinto Shrine in Tokyo and though it is not related to anime or manga, it is definitely worth a visit.